 Madison – 1 Section

-Directions: Take Hammonassett Exit 62, off I-95, go south to Route 1.
-Turn left onto Route One and drive up the small hill to our parking lot on the right.
+Directions: I-95 Exit 62, south to Route 1.
+Turn left onto Route 1 and drive up the small hill to the parking lot on the right.
 Walk down the maintenance road and cross the entrance road near the toll booths.
 Turn right towards our Shoreline Greenway Trail Boardwalk.
 Please note, there is no parking along the entrance road near the walkway.
 Those parking will be ticketed.
 Madison Map